oronymzy/tips/docs/usngGit.md

 To connect a local repository with a remote repository on GitHub, use `git remote add origin https://github.com/foo/bar.git`, where *foo* is the username and *bar* is the repository name.
 To change the remote repository, use `git remote set-url origin https://github.com/foo/bar.git`.

+To rename the shortname of a remote, use `git remote rename foo bar`, where *foo* is the original shortname and *bar* is the new shortname.

 To push the local repository to the connected remote repository on GitHub, use `git push -u origin master` and enter your GitHub username and password at the resulting prompt.
 It may be useful to first simulate the Git command by including the “dry run” `-n` option, as with `git push -n -u origin master`.

 To list all of the already committed files being tracked by your git repository, use `git ls-tree --full-tree -r HEAD`.
 To detect changes, use `git ls-files -m`.